MedPath

 Overall Survival (OS)Up to approximately 62 months

-EORTC QLQ Head and Neck Questionnaire (H\&N35) consists of 7 multi-item scales (pain in the mouth, problems with swallowing, senses, speech, social eating, social contact, and sexuality), Raw scores were standardized by linear transformation so that scores ranged from 0 to 100, with a higher score indicating more problems.
-Change from baseline in swallowing, speech, and pain symptoms was measured.
+EORTC QLQ Head and Neck Questionnaire (H\&N35) measures QoL in head and Neck Cancer (HNC) patients.
+It consists of 7 multi-item scales (pain in the mouth, problems with swallowing, senses, speech, social eating, social contact, and sexuality).
+Participant responses to the pain scale (Items 31-34) were scored on a 4-point scale (1=Not at all to 4=Very much).
+Raw scores were standardized by linear transformation so that scores ranged from 0 to 100, with a higher score indicating more problems.
+Change from baseline in pain symptoms was measured.
 A change from baseline of 10 points on the 100-point EORTC QLQ-H\&N35 is considered as clinically relevant.
-Based on a cLDA model with the PRO scores as the response variable with covariates for treatment, time, treatment by time interaction, and stratification factors of HPV status and overall cancer stage.
+Analysis based on a cLDA model with the PRO scores as the response variable with covariates for treatment, time, treatment by time interaction, and stratification factors of HPV status and overall cancer stage.

 Trial Locations